 The Better Buildings Alliance is a U.S. Department of Energy (DOE) effort to promote energy efficiency in U.S. commercial buildings through collaboration with building owners, operators, and managers.
 Members of the Better Buildings Alliance commit to addressing energy efficiency needs in their buildings by setting energy savings goals, developing innovative energy efficiency resources, and adopting advanced cost-effective technologies and market practices.

 DOE first began working with market partners in 2009 to further energy efficiency through the Better Buildings Alliance (formerly Commercial Building Energy Alliance) and the program has since gained momentum.
-It now plays a crucial role in helping move our country closer to the Administration’s Better Buildings Initiative target of 20 percent energy savings by 2020, announced by President Obama in 2011.
+It now plays a crucial role in helping move our country closer to the Better Buildings Initiative target of 20 percent energy savings by 2020, announced in 2011.
 Cutting the energy use of U.S. buildings by 20 percent from current levels would save approximately $80 billion annually on energy bills, reduce greenhouse gas emissions, and create thousands of jobs.

 Better Buildings Alliance members who commit to increased transparency and a minimum of a 20 percent energy improvement goal by 2020 are also eligible for higher-level recognition through the Better Buildings Challenge.
 Check out this informational document for more information on the Better Buildings Alliance and Better Buildings Challenge.